A9ERA/fish-feeder-arduino/README.md

 ```
 [control]:feeder:stop
 ```
-This will interrupt the running sequence and immediately stop all feeder-related devices (solenoid valve, blower).
+This will interrupt the running sequence and immediately stop all feeder-related devices (feeder motor, blower).
 The stop command is processed every 100ms during the sequence by calling `controlSensor()` within the delay loops, allowing for quick response even during blocking operations.

 ### Reversing Blower Direction
 ```